georgeweigt/pingpong/README.md

 hmac = hmac256(iv || msg || prefix)
 ```

-3. The ciphertext of `msg` is not padded to be multiple of 16 bytes as is done in TLS and VPN.
+3. The ciphertext of `iv || msg` is not padded to be multiple of 16 bytes as is done in TLS and VPN.

 4. From RLPx documentation